 My tenant was supposed to be out of the rental property and is still there.
 What can I do?

 If a tenant continues to occupy the residence without the landlord’s consent after the lease is terminated or expired, then the landlord may end the lease by giving notice, or the landlord has the right to receive the last amount agreed upon rent (i.e. as specified within the lease).

-How much notice do I have to give a tenant who has not paid rent, in order to evict them?
+How much notice do I have to give a tenant who has not paid rent, to evict them?

-If a tenant does not pay rent by the 10th of the month, a 3 day “Notice to Quit” (or by the 5th day of the week for a week-to-week lease) shall be issued.
+Under Connecticut Landlord Tenant Law, if a tenant does not pay rent by the 10th of the month, a 3-day “Notice to Quit” (or by the 5th day of the week for a week-to-week lease) shall be issued.